schahriar/blackwall/README.md

 # Methods

-**policy:** (name:String, rules:Array, options:Object, priority:Float) RETURNS: Policy:Object - *Creates a new Policy with the given rules and priority.*
+**policy:** (name:String, rules:Array, options:Object) RETURNS: Policy:Object - *Creates a new Policy with the given rules and options.*

 **policy->swap** (policy:Object) - *Swaps this policy with another.
 This also affects all enforced frameworks, rules, options, etc.*